Fibre Internet – How it works

 Though the real question is how does fibre internet work?
 We’re here to tell you how!

-How does Fibre work?
+How does Fibre Internet work?

 Fibre internet makes use of fibre-optic cables to establish its connection instead of traditional copper wires.
 These cables have a lower distortion level than their traditional alternative, which means that they are better at transmitting as well as carrying data.
 In turn, overall speed and bandwidth improves.